 Hi there,

-This week’s topic is also one that inspires a lotttta passionate discourse: the state of singleness.
-Being single is often treated like a temporary phase rather than the destination itself, but when 25% of US 40 year olds have never been married, it seems like more people are embracing a romantically unattached life as the destination.
-This week’s contributor, friend from across the pond Ismene Ormonde, explores her journey to embracing a state of singleness (and it includes a stop in Sicily… not too shabby).
+This week’s topic is one that inspires a lotttta passionate discourse: the state of singleness.
+Being single is often treated like a temporary leg of the journey rather than the destination itself, but when 25% of 40-year-olds in the U.S. have never been married (compared to just 6% in the 1980s), it seems like more people are settling into romantically unattached lives.
+This week’s contributor, Ismene Ormonde, explores her journey of embracing singledom, including a stop in Sicily… not too shabby.

 Ismene Ormonde is a culture writer and essayist based in London, with words in The Guardian, Observer, and Byline, amongst others.
 She writes about the pursuit of pleasure on her Substack.